christosgkoros/christosgkoros/content/_index.md

 ---
 Welcome to my space for sharing things I work with, learn or find interesting.

-Get notified of new content by copying https://christosgkoros.com/index.xml to your RSS feed reader.

 ## About me

 I am a software engineer and architect who specializes in APIs.